Jorge Polanco: Seattle Mariners

+New York Mets

+On December 16, 2025, Polanco signed a two-year, $40 million contract with the New York Mets.
+On April 18, 2026, Polanco was placed on the injured list due to a right wrist contusion.
+After experiencing soreness during his rehabilitation with the Triple-A Syracuse Mets, Polanco was transferred to the 60-day injured list on June 15.
+He was activated on July 7.
+Polanco made 37 total appearances for the Mets, batting .148/.201/.230 with two home runs and six RBI.
+On August 19, manager Andy Green announced that Polanco would require season–ending ankle surgery.

 Personal life

 Polanco and his wife have four children.

 Polanco signed with the Twins in 2009 at the home of his grandparents, Maximo Polanco and Melida Pegero, with both his mother's and father's family present.
 Maximo, who raised Jorge for many years and taught him how to swim, died in 2017.

 Polanco grew up playing baseball with future Twins teammate Miguel Sanó.
 Their mothers worked together.